espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Confetti Cloud.md

 # Confetti Cloud
 ![[systems-pf2e-icons-spells-confetti-cloud.webp|150]]

 You conjure a dense storm of swirling confetti.
-All creatures within the area of the confetti become [[Concealed]], and all creatures outside the storm become concealed to creatures within it.
+All creatures within the area of the confetti become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]], and all creatures outside the storm become concealed to creatures within it.
 Additionally, creatures in the area of the confetti continually hear the raucous sounds of a party or festival and take a –2 circumstance penalty on Perception checks to hear.
 The number of actions you spend when Casting this Spell determines its area.
 You can Dismiss the spell.

 * * *